A. J. Greer: Professional

-Greer scored his first NHL on February 20, 2019, when he scored the last goal in the Avalanche's 7–1 win against the Winnipeg Jets.
+Greer scored his first NHL goal on February 20, 2019, when he scored the last goal in the Avalanche's 7–1 win against the Winnipeg Jets.
 With 33.5 seconds left, Greer jammed the puck in against Connor Hellebuyck.

 On October 19, 2019, in a game against the Milwaukee Admirals, Greer was assessed 40 minutes of penalty time and suspended for six games after he left the penalty box to fight Admiral's defenseman, Jarred Tinordi.

 On October 11, 2020, having been unable to cement a role in the NHL with the Avalanche and looking for more opportunity, Greer was traded by Colorado to the New York Islanders in exchange for Kyle Burroughs.
 As a restricted free agent, Greer agreed to a one-year, two-way contract with the Islanders on October 27, 2020.
 In the pandemic-delayed 2020–21 season, Greer was assigned by the Islanders to AHL affiliate, the Bridgeport Sound Tigers.
-In a slow start to the season, Greer posted just one goal and two points in 10 games with the Sound Tigers before he was traded by the Islanders, along with Mason Jobst, a 2021 first-round draft selection and a conditional 2022 fourth-round pick to the New Jersey Devils in exchange for Kyle Palmieri and Travis Zajac on April 7, 2021.
-He was immediately reassigned to continue in the AHL with the Binghamton Devils.
+In a slow start to the season, Greer posted one goal and two points in 10 games with the Sound Tigers before he was traded by the Islanders, along with Mason Jobst, a 2021 first-round draft selection and a conditional 2022 fourth-round pick to the New Jersey Devils in exchange for Kyle Palmieri and Travis Zajac on April 7, 2021.
+He was reassigned to continue in the AHL with the Binghamton Devils later that month.

 As a free agent from the Devils, Greer was signed to a two-year, $1.5 million contract to join the Boston Bruins on July 13, 2022.